 About Your Therapist

-This journey shapes everything I bring to my work.
-I specialize in supporting neurodivergent women and queer folks, parents, caregivers in healing family-of-origin trauma, mother wounds, birth trauma, and the patterns that leave us carrying anger, grief, or emotional exhaustion.
-I work with those who feel deeply, think intensely, and sometimes struggle to reconcile their unique wiring with a world that isn’t always built to understand it.
+I specialize in supporting neurodivergent women and queer folks, parents, and caregivers in healing family-of-origin trauma, mother wounds, birth trauma, and the relational patterns that leave us carrying anger, grief, or emotional exhaustion.
+Many of the people I work with feel deeply, think intensely, and struggle to reconcile their unique nervous systems with a world that often misunderstands them.

 Licenses: